palandro/BeWithMars/README.md

 Technical development repository for the VR application "Marsland" - a VR application where you can visit and learn about the Mars InSight Lander from NASA.

 Disclaimer:
 This project is not created or managed by NASA.
-This is a private project.
+This is a private project made by an indie developer.

 Here you can find some info about the project and download some test apk's for the Oculus Quest.